fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 - Is it a dumpster fire?
 - Are we going to get ourselves stuck in the tar pit?
-- Is it a project that is good enough?
+- Is it a project that is easy to maintain?

 [Skunk](https://github.com/fastruby/skunk) is a Ruby gem that will combine code quality metrics from [Reek](https://github.com/troessner/reek);